 Hairpin – Grandstand K

-A seat at the hairpin is another decent option provided you’re near the apex.
+A seat at the hairpin is another decent option provided you’re near the corner.
 From here you’ll see the cars breaking from one of F1’s longest straights and overtaking in the DRS zone.
-Get a seat in the stands nearest to the main grandstand to have a head on view of the cars.
+Get a seat in the stands nearest to the apex for head on views of the cars rounding this tight corner.
 An excellent spot for photography as the drivers slow right down.

 General admission at the Shanghai circuit is divided into zones and fans can only enter a zone they hold a ticket for.
 These areas are grassy banks with no seating provided so it pays to turn up early in the day to reserve your favourite spot.